 Social share prompts

-A social share prompt is a message that pops onto a supporter's screen after she takes action on your website.
+A social share prompt is a message that pops onto a supporter's screen after they take action on your website.
 Social share prompts automatically add recruiting links to the end of a page URL.

 Here is an example social share prompt using the Publish theme: